ShuchangLiu951/DSC190_Final-Project/README.md

 ### *A Q-Learning Approach with Reward Shaping and ε-Greedy Exploration*

 This project implements an autonomous Snake-playing agent using **tabular Q-learning**, **reward shaping**, and **ε-greedy exploration**.
-The agent learns entirely **from scratch (no expert demonstrations)** through trial and error, and reaches strong performance after training.
+The agent learns entirely **from scratch** through trial and error, and reaches strong performance after training.

 ---